List of Major League Baseball mascots: Rangers Captain (Texas Rangers)

 Rangers Captain is the mascot for the Texas Rangers.
-Introduced in 2002, he is a palomino-style horse, dressed in the team's uniform.
-He wears the uniform number "72" in honor of 1972, the year the Rangers relocated to the Dallas/Fort Worth Metroplex.
+Introduced in 2002, he is a palomino horse, dressed in the team's uniform and cap.
+He wears the uniform number "72" in honor of 1972, the year the Rangers relocated to the Dallas/Fort Worth Metroplex, on the back.

 Rangers Captain has multiple uniforms to match each of the variants the team has; his chosen uniform for the game matches the uniform choice made by the team for that particular game.
 However, his outfit sometimes matches a theme the team is promoting; as an example, on April 24, 2010, he dressed up like Elvis Presley as part of an Elvis theme promotional night.

 Raymond (Tampa Bay Rays)

 Raymond is the original team mascot of the Tampa Bay Rays and one of the team's three official mascots.
 Raymond is a furry blue creature wearing a large pair of sneakers and a backward baseball cap, completed with a Rays jersey.
-He is described officially as a "seadog," having been born somewhere in the Gulf of Mexico.
+He is described officially as a "seadog", having been born somewhere in the Gulf of Mexico.
 He is said to reside in a private condominium inside Tropicana Field.
 Raymond was awarded an honorable mention in the GameOps.com Best Mascot contest for 2006.

 Rosie Red (Cincinnati Reds)

 Rosie Red is the female mascot of the Cincinnati Reds.
-She was introduced in August 2008 as the new companion of Gapper and Mr. Redlegs, and her name comes from a female fan, Rosie Janis, who became famous in 1940 for cheering for the team, and is also derived from a female fan group founded to prevent the team from moving from Cincinnati in 1963 and is a philanthropic group associated with the team.
-The official group name comes from the acronym of "Rooters Organized to Stimulate Interest and Enthuiasm in the Cincinnati Reds."
+She wears the jersey and cap similar to her partners, but with a skirt.
+Rosie was introduced in August 2008 as the new companion of Gapper and Mr. Redlegs, and her name is derived from a female fan group, the "Rosie Reds," founded to prevent the team from moving from Cincinnati in 1963.
+(The official group name comes from the acronym of "Rooters Organized to Stimulate Interest and Enthusiasm in the Cincinnati Reds".)

+The Salmon Run (Seattle Mariners)

+During Opening Day 2024, the Seattle Mariners unveiled their first mascot race, The Salmon Run, presented by Microsoft.
+This race consists of four species of salmon - King, Sockeye, Silver, and Humpy.
+This run is a way to honor the maritime and riverine natural heritage of the Seattle area and is also the first one of its kind in the Western USA.